-The fantasy genre is ripe with brilliant locations that are touched by magic.
+The fantasy genre is ripe with brilliant locations touched by magic.

 Whether it’s vast worlds of high fantasy or the reimagining of cities like London, fantasy is a genre that makes our world look dull.
 That makes sense.
 How could our suburbs, countries, cities, and towns ever match to the wonders of Narnia?
 That’s a question my child self asked.
 As GRRM puts it:

 “The best fantasy is written in the language of dreams.
 It is alive as dreams are alive, more real than real … for a moment at least … that long magic moment before we wake.
 Fantasy is silver and scarlet, indigo and azure, obsidian veined with gold and lapis lazuli.
 Reality is plywood and plastic, done up in mud brown and olive drab.

 We read stories of crisp and detailed fantasy worlds.
 Because of that, we end up believing our reality is inadequate.
 As if it lacks magic.
 But over the years, my approach changed.

 As I researched more into geography and history, I realized that our world is rather fantastic.
 That’s partially the reason Snowy Fictions exists.
 I want to show the beauty that exists in both fact and fiction.
 Unlike previous blog posts where I discuss man-made wonders, I’ll focus on nature and wildlife.
 Here are the magical places that truly exist.

 Straddling over China, Tibet and Nepal, Everest represents human curiosity.
 However, the natural beauty is what makes Mount Everest akin to a fantasy landscape.
 It’s spellbinding.